whyliuxing/reverse-engineering-journal/README.md

 * ASLR is turned off by default in GDB.
 To turn it on: set disable-randomization off
 * Default display assembly in AT&T notation.
 To change it to the more readable Intel notation: set disassembly-flavor intel.
 To make this change permanent, write it in the .gdbinit file
 * Set command can be used to set temporary variable or change value in register
-  + For example to set the zero flag in EFLAGS, set a temporary variable called ZF: set $ZF = 6.
-After that, update the bit in EFLAGS that corresponds to zero flag: set $eflags |= (1 << $ZF)
+  + For example to set the zero flag in EFLAGS, set a temporary variable: set $ZF = 6.
+Use that variable to set the bit in EFLAGS that corresponds to zero flag: set $eflags |= (1 << $ZF)

 ## *SEH: Structured Exception Handlers (3/5/2017)*
 * 32-bit Windows' mechanism for handling exceptions.
 SEH chain is a list of exception handlers within a thread